 If you’re an expat living abroad in Colombia, you might find it difficult to access the TV shows you want to watch from back home.
 In addition to this, Colombia’s online privacy laws are a bit hazy.
 While there are no special punishments for libel, defamation, irresponsible journalism or rumormongering online, there are several high profile cases with conflicting conclusions.

 For example, in 2014, Gonzalo Lopez was sent to trial for insulting a public officer in the comment section of an online newspaper.
 Despite Lopez doing so anonymously, his IP address was traced back to him and he was sentenced to 18 months in prison with a fine of $5,200.
 While this isn’t the case for every Colombia citizen, it’s enough to make you want the solution: an expat VPN.

 By using an expat VPN in Colombia, you’re able to keep your data private and your online activities safe from prying eyes.
-In addition, you can access geo-restricted content from TV streaming services like Netflix and Hulu - by pretending to be in a country that has a better catalog.
+In addition, you can access geo-restricted content from TV streaming services - by pretending to be in a country that has a better catalog.

 For more information on the best expat VPNs for Colombia, visit our Top 5 VPNs for Colombia guide.